cheehieu/usc-auv-kill-switch/index.md

 <img src="http://niftyhedgehog.com/usc-auv-kill-switch/images/kill_switch_glow.jpg">

 ## Overview
 A *kill switch* is arguably one of the most important components in any robotic system.
-It's master enable is what will give humans the advantage in an apocalyptic robot war.
+Its master enable is what will give humans the advantage in an apocalyptic robot war.

 This kill switch was designed for an autonomous underwater vehicle, serving as a thruster enable to initiate navigation or to "kill" the AUV when its thrusters go awry.
-Being an
+Being interfaced to an underwater vehicle, the switch must be easily accessible, manipulatable, and readable.

 ## Hardware
 * Mechanical design